ditatechwriter/portfolio/XDITA-maps.md

 - \<keydef\> - a key definition (we'll look at keys in more depth later)
 - \<navtitle\> - an alternate title for a topic

 In addition, each tag can have a range of attributes.
-See [Lightwight DITA specification](LwDITA-Spec)
+For more information, see the [LwDITA-spec].

 Here is a sample map written in XDITA, the XML flavor of LwDITA:
 ```